Funded by the EU

 Navigation through the content should be simple and easy to understand.
 It generally follows the traditional textbook structure transferred to a digital medium.

-Transformation of a textbook experience into a digital platform allows for numerous innovative opportunities.
+The transformation of a textbook experience into a digital platform allows for numerous innovative opportunities.

 Rich chapter content consists of items such as images, videos, low and high-level interactions, quizzes, questionnaires, etc. All aimed at enhancing the learning experience.